mrchowmein/rpialerts/README.md

 What is R-PiAlerts?
 R-PiAlerts is a Raspberry Pi3 based security system built around Firebase's Cloud.
 If movement is detected, the system will notify the user of a potential break-in with a text message (via Twilio) and a blinking LED display (silent visual alarm of sorts).
 Once user receives a notification, he or she can investigate.
 All detected movement will be logged to the Firebase database.
 Besides viewing the movement log on a web browser, the user can also access the movement log via an iOS app.

+To try the iOS app, you will need to install the Firebase info.plist file from Firebase.

 For more information how it works and how to build your own, please check out my Instructable: <a href= "https://www.instructables.com/id/R-PiAlerts-Build-Your-Own-WiFi-Based-Security-Syst/"> Link </a>